Looking back at my 17 years in Los Angeles (1966-1983) brings back a flood of memories of the people I knew there. And I immediately thought of Pat.

-Pat was…well, to call her ‘one of a kind’ would not come near to describing her.
+Pat was…well, to call her ‘one of a kind’ would not come near to doing her justice.
 She was one of those wonderful Charo-like souls who, in her passion for life, simply ignored age.
 She was probably in her 60s when we met.
-Her hair was very long and pitch black.
-She wore about as much makeup as Tammy Baker, but she wore it much better.
+Her hair was almost waist-long and pitch black.
+She wore about as much makeup as Tammy Fae Baker, but she wore it much better.
 She favored toreador pants, spiked heels, low-cut blouses (often tube-top) and lots of expensive jewelry.
 (She at one time had worked with noted jeweler Harry Winston and conducted a side business selling jewelry.
 She referred to herself, on her business card, as “The Diamond Lady.”)
 Unlike so many outwardly effusive people, her joy for living went to her very core.
 In many ways, including her voice and certain of her actions, she reminded me of Carol Channing, and I found her just as charming.

 I’d see her every time I went to the EGCA offices, but our friendship was cemented during an EGCA conclave in Las Vegas, over several French Cannons...a delightfully refreshing libation consisting of a equal parts champagne and brandy, three of which could easily have rendered me comatose.
 But Pat could belt them back like water and never bat an eye.